Crow people: 1825–1849

 The Crows put up 300 tipis near a Mandan village on the Missouri in 1825.
 The representatives of the US government waited for them.
 Mountain Crow chief Long Hair (Red Plume at Forehead) and fifteen other Crows signed the first treaty of friendship and trade between the Crows and the United States on 4 August.
 With the signing of the document, the Crows also recognized the supremacy of the United States, if they actually understood the word.
 River Crow chief Arapooish had left the treaty area in disgust.
 By help of the thunderbird he had to send a farewell shower down on the whites and the Mountain Crows.

 In 1829, seven Crow warriors were neutralized by Blood Blackfoot Indians led by Spotted Bear, who captured a pipe-hatchet during the fight just west of Chinook, Montana.

 In the summer of 1834, the Crow (maybe led by chief Arapooish) tried to shut down Fort McKenzie at the Missouri in Blackfeet country.
 The apparent motive was to stop the trading post's sale to their Indian enemies.
 Although later described as a month long siege of the fort, it lasted only two days.
 The opponents exchanged a few shots and the men in the fort fired a cannon, but no real harm came to anyone.
 The Crows left four days before the arrival of a Blackfeet band.
 The episode seems to be the worst armed conflict between the Crows and a group of whites until the Sword Bearer uprising in 1887.

 The death of chief Arapooish was recorded on 17 September 1834.
 The news reached Fort Clark at the Mandan village Mitutanka.
 Manager F.A.
 Chardon wrote he "was Killed by Black feet".

 The smallpox epidemic of 1837 spread along the Missouri and "had little impact" on the tribe according to one source.
 The River Crows grew in number, when a group of Hidatsas joined them permanently to escape the scourge sweeping through the Hidatsa villages.

-Fort Van Buren was a short-lived trading post in existence from 1839–1842.
+Fort Van Buren was a short-lived trading post in existence from 1839 to 1842.
 It was built on the bank of the Yellowstone near the mouth of Tongue River.

 In the summer of 1840, a Crow camp in the Bighorn valley greeted the Jesuit missionary Pierre-Jean De Smet.

 From 1842 to around 1852, the Crow traded in Fort Alexander opposite the mouth of the Rosebud.

 The River Crows charged a moving Blackfeet camp near Judith Gap in 1845.
 Father Pierre-Jean De Smet mourned the destructive attack on the "petite Robe" band.
 The Blackfeet chief Small Robe had been mortally wounded and many killed.
 De Smet worked out the number of women and children taken captive to 160.
-By and by and with a fur trader as intermediary, the Crows agreed to let 50 women return to their tribe.
+By and by and with a fur trader as an intermediary, the Crows agreed to let 50 women return to their tribe.